 The EMS Program is a very challenging course for the majority of people.
 You will have to study diligently and practice skills outside of class time in order to be proficient.
 Across the nation, most paramedic programs have at least a 50% rate of attrition.
 You are expected to learn a vast amount of material to prepare you to function independently while taking care of critical patients.
 This responsibility makes your education crucial.

 Clinical is a very unique experience that gives our students exposure to the world of EMS.
 You will assist with actual live patient care in a variety of settings.
 This can be stressful when placed in situations that are chaotic and sometimes dangerous.
 You may be delivering a baby one moment or responding to a violent crime the next.
 You are always monitored by a preceptor so you are never truly alone.
 Clinical provides learning opportunities that are not possible in a classroom environment.

 Students must be in at least average shape to do well in the EMS Program.
 Training to become a paramedic requires you to walk distances carrying a weight of up to 50 pounds.
 Paramedics are required to move patients who are unable to move.
 Being a field paramedic is a physical career.
 You should be capable of climbing flights of stairs without becoming extremely short of breath.
 The skills require you to be able to get down on the ground and back up rapidly.
 Most EMS agencies conduct a physical assessment as a condition of employment.

 You will need to have some form of transportation.
-There is no public transportation to the Woodfin campus and is not guaranteed to all clinical sites.
+There is no public transportation to the A-B Tech Woodfin and is not guaranteed to all clinical sites.